-Fasting is a practice that involves completely abstaining from eating or avoiding certain foods for a period of time.
-It has been practiced for centuries, primarily for religious purposes.
+Fasting is a practice that involves completely abstaining from eating or avoiding certain foods for a fixed period.
+People have practiced fasting for centuries, primarily for religious purposes.

 In recent years, intermittent fasting has become increasingly popular with people looking to lose weight or improve their health.